chovanecm/pascal-truffle/README.md

 | Collatz  | 2,1  | 168  | 90  | 3,15  |
 | Bubble  | 0,225  | 30  | 19,5  | 5,04  |

+### About the Programs

+#### Collatz
+Collatz computes the Collatz sequence of given natural number *n*.
+The successor of *n* is *n/2* for even numbers and *3n+1* for odd numbers until reaching *1*.
+This is repeated many times to heat the virtual machine up.

+#### Bubble
+Bubble is a bubble sort implementation running on 10 000 numbers in an array.
+It requires many memory access operations, including access to the array.
+Unlike *Collatz*, it doesn't repeat the program itself many times.
+Therefore, the virtual machine is not as heated up as in the previous program.
+When repeating the program 10 times, the sorting is in average about 25 % faster than the signle-pass version.

 ## Acknowledgements
 - A big thanks to Karel Rank, who allowed me to use his older work, [Pascal Parser](https://github.com/karl82/pascal-interpreter), as my starting point.